miladyboy/wingman/tasks/Tasks.md

 - [x] Agregar MCP de Context7
 - [x] Configure the production environment to have a separate database.
 - [x] Registration should give feedback and guide through the flow *ux*
+- [x] The instant preview is showing two messages after sending a message.
+One with the text and one with the text and image. *bug*